osmarks/website/blog/other-stuff.md

 ### Travelers

 [Travelers](https://en.wikipedia.org/wiki/Travelers_(TV_series)) contains a novel (to me, at least) take on time travel.
-Some of it is somewhat dumb, and the ending is clearly very rushed, but the idea is quite new and it's otherwise well-executed.
+Some of it is somewhat dumb, and the ending is clearly very rushed, but the idea is quite new and it's otherwise fairly well-executed.

+### Upload

+[Upload](https://en.wikipedia.org/wiki/Upload_(TV_series)) is one of the other TV series I've seen on the subject of brain uploads.
+It's set in a world where this is relatively normalized, so there's much less of the philosophical hand-wringing I find annoying, and while mostly a comedy it retains internal consistency and some sense of stakes.

 ## Other